brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 ![Relay Latching](/assets/images/relays-4.jpg)

 The key difference here
 is that the relay has no spring.
-Once the "pick" coil is energized, the relay will stay closed even when the current is removed from the coil.
-IBM uses the term "trip" to refer to the opposite movement: once the "trip" coil is energized the relay opens again.
+Once the pick coil is energized, the relay will stay closed even when the current is removed from the coil.
+IBM uses the term "trip" to refer to the opposite movement: once the trip coil is energized the relay opens again.
 There is no power required to maintain the closed or open states - only to transition between them.
 This relay type is used to manage long-lived states in a power-efficient manner.

-There is no difference in the depiction of the contacts in the schematics.
-The schematic representation (page 01.82.72.1) of the coils use "LP" to denote the pick coil and "LT" to denote the trip coil:
+There is no difference in the depiction of the duo vs. latching contacts in the schematics.
+The schematic representation (page 01.82.72.1) of the latching coils use "LP" to denote the pick coil and "LT" to denote the trip coil:

 ![Relay Latching](/assets/images/relays-5.jpg)